 The Atlantic Hurricane season runs from June 1 through November 30 each year.
 Historically, Fall is the most active part of hurricane season for our region.
-August and September are usually the busiest months for hurricanes along North Carolina's coast.
+August, September and October are usually the busiest months for hurricanes along North Carolina's coast.
 However, a hurricane could develop outside of the official hurricane season.
-The National Oceanic and Atmospheric Administration (NOAA) is predicting an above-normal Atlantic hurricane season for 2024.
-In fact, this year's forecast, with 25 named storms, is the most ever in a NOAA preseason forecast.
-NOAA director Rick Spinrad said the Atlantic Hurricane season is shaping up to be extraordinary.
+The National Oceanic and Atmospheric Administration (NOAA) is predicting an above-normal Atlantic hurricane season for 2025.
+This year's forecast predicts 13-19 named storms and 6-10 hurricanes.
+NOAA's National Weather Service Director, Ken Graham said "This outlook is a call to action; be prepared.
+Take proactive steps now to make a plan and gather supplies to ensure you're ready before a storm threatens."
+I echo those sentiments.

 Our proximity to the Atlantic coast, combined with the low elevation above sea level for large parts of our town, makes River Bend vulnerable to impacts from hurricanes.
 A tropical system does not need to develop into a hurricane to cause damage in River Bend, particularly in the flood zone.
 Click here to view our flood zone maps, which were developed by FEMA.
 Enter your address (street, city, state, zip) then click on GO for the map.
 For this site, enter New Bern as your city.